norfolkpine/reggie-frontend/docs/architecture/README.md

 # Architecture Documentation

-This directory contains comprehensive documentation about the reggie-frontend application architecture.
+This directory contains comprehensive documentation about the opie-frontend application architecture.

 ## Overview

-The reggie-frontend is a Next.js 15 application built with TypeScript, React, and modern web technologies.
+The opie-frontend is a Next.js 15 application built with TypeScript, React, and modern web technologies.
 It follows a feature-based architecture with type-based organization for shared code.

 ## Documentation Index